-The goal of going Ultralight is to carry a base weight of less than 10-12 lbs.
+The goal of going Ultralight is to carry a base weight of fewer than 10-12 lbs.
 There are many reasons for going Ultralight and most of them boil down to the fact that you can hike farther, faster, and see more without getting as tired and with less chance of injury.
 The trade-off with carrying less gear is that you need more experience and skills (which weigh nothing).

-Meaning Nautika, since 1975 our goal has always been the same: To bring more people to the great outdoors by having the best, easiest and safest camping experience.
+Meaning Nautika, since 1975 our goal has always been the same: To bring more people to the great outdoors by having the best, easiest, and safest camping experience.
 Our family loves to make camping gear that will make your family safe and happy while building bonds that will last a lifetime.